OndrejNepozitek/Edgar-Unity/docs/introduction.md

 ## Features

-- **Complete control over the structure of generated level.** Instead of generating completely random dungeons, you specify how many rooms you want and how they should be connected and the algorithm generates levels that follow exactly that structure.
+- **Complete control over the structure of generated level.** Instead of generating completely random dungeons, you specify how many rooms you want and how they should be connected, and the algorithm generates levels that follow exactly that structure.
 - **Complete control over the look of individual rooms.** You can draw room templates using Unity built-in Tilemap feature.
 You can use all available tools (brushes, rule tiles, etc.) to design room templates.
 - **Rooms either directly connected by doors or connected by corridors.** You can choose to either connect rooms by corridors or directly via doors.
 - **Easy to customize.** The plugin is ready to be customized and extended.